-Relative TSR Units for the Three-Year Performance Cycle Ending April 30, 2015
+Relative TSR Units for the Three-Year Performance Cycle Ending April 30, 2017

-April 30, 2015 marked the end of the three-year performance cycle for the performance-based restricted stock units granted to Mr. Burnison, Mr. Rozek and Mr. Mulrooney in fiscal 2012.
-The Company's relative total stockholder return over the three-year performance period resulted in the Company ranking second out of a 15 company peer group.
-This second place ranking translates into 185% of the award (i.e. 91,520, 31,040 and 17,430 shares, respectively) vesting.
-Mr. Heckman was not an employee in fiscal 2012 and accordingly did not receive performance-based restricted stock units in fiscal 2012.
+April 30, 2017 marked the end of the three-year performance cycle for the performance-based restricted stock units granted to Messrs.
+Burnison, Rozek and Mulrooney in fiscal year 2015 (and discussed in further detail in the Company's proxy statement for fiscal year 2015).
+The Company's relative total stockholder return over the three-year performance period resulted in the Company ranking 11 out of a 16 company peer group (including the Company, and provided that The Corporate Executive Board Company was acquired in 2017 and was not factored into the calculation for fiscal year 2017).
+This 11th place ranking translates into 55% of the award (i.e. 15,530, 5,270 and 4,440 shares, respectively) vesting.